chimericdream/worldofpannotia.com/src/_prestige_classes/horizon-walker.md

     additionalInfo: |
       #### Terrain Mastery Benefits

-      **Aquatic:** You gain a +4 competence bonus on _swim_ checks, or a +10-foot bonus to your swim speed if you have one.
+      **Aquatic:** You gain a +4 competence bonus on {% skill_link swim %} checks, or a +10-foot bonus to your swim speed if you have one.
 You gain a +1 insight bonus on attack and damage rolls against aquatic creatures.

       **Desert:** You resist effects that tire you.
 You are immune to fatigue, and anything that would cause you to become exhausted makes you fatigued instead.
 You gain a +1 insight bonus on attack and damage rolls against desert creatures.

-      **Forest:** You have a +4 competence bonus on _hide_ checks.
+      **Forest:** You have a +4 competence bonus on {% skill_link hide %} checks.
 You gain a +1 insight bonus on attack and damage rolls against forest creatures.

-      **Hills:** You gain a +4 competence bonus on _listen_ checks.
+      **Hills:** You gain a +4 competence bonus on {% skill_link listen %} checks.
 You gain a +1 insight bonus on attack and damage rolls against hills creatures.

-      **Marsh:** You have a +4 competence bonus on _move silently_ checks.
+      **Marsh:** You have a +4 competence bonus on {% skill_link move-silently %} checks.
 You gain a +1 insight bonus on attack and damage rolls against marsh creatures.

-      **Mountains:** You gain a +4 competence bonus on _climb_ checks, or a +10-foot bonus to your climb speed if you have one.
+      **Mountains:** You gain a +4 competence bonus on {% skill_link climb %} checks, or a +10-foot bonus to your climb speed if you have one.
 You gain a +1 insight bonus on attack and damage rolls against mountain creatures.

-      **Plains:** You have a +4 competence bonus on _spot_ checks.
+      **Plains:** You have a +4 competence bonus on {% skill_link spot %} checks.
 You gain a +1 insight bonus on attack and damage rolls against plains creatures.

       **Underground:** You have 60-foot darkvision, or 120-foot darkvision if you already had darkvision from another source.
 You gain a +1 insight bonus on attack and damage rolls against underground creatures.